logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/jira-integration/configuring-jira-integration/creating-registered-ta-bugs-with-jira-bug-tracker/_index.md

     The Import Bug dialog box appears with the default user name and password configured in [Registering JIRA server](/TA_Help/Topics/JIRA_registering.html#step_wxv_tc5_2m).

-    **Tip:** At your option, you may override the default user name and password with your own credentials for an existing account on the JIRA server.
+{{<tip>}} At your option, you may override the default user name and password with your own credentials for an existing account on the JIRA server.

 3. In the **Bug ID** text box, specify the bug ID of a JIRA bug you would like to associate this TA bug with.